Manila, the Philippines

-Frankly, I’d rather not see how my food was prepared; otherwise, it could ruin my appetite.
+Frankly, I would rather not see how my food was prepared; it could ruin my appetite.
 However, the scene just screamed cultural experience!
 It felt like a real organized tour.
 The assistant was balling up dough into dumpling wrappers on a large wooden board; the owner who spoke Chinese was spreading chopped kutchay mixed with minced meat on the wrappers and cupping them into half-moons.

-We ate with steel chopsticks, which meant less trees were cut to make disposable utensils.
-After dunking a dumpling on a bowl of soy sauce with freshly-squeezed calamansi (small round lime), the diner should devour it in one bite, otherwise the watery content may squirt in a potentially embarrassing trajectory.
-You may want to leave it to cool down a bit as it was served steaming hot.
-I didn’t, and consequently burned my tongue.
+We ate with steel chopsticks, which meant fewer trees were cut to make disposable utensils.
+After dunking a dumpling on a bowl of soy sauce with freshly-squeezed calamansi, we devoured it in one bite, otherwise the watery content would squirt in a potentially embarrassing trajectory.
+I failed to let it cool down a bit as it was served steaming hot and consequently burned my tongue.
 I had to wash it down with service tea and fan my open mouth with my hand.

 Before we continued on our food trail, we had a bit of food for the soul.
 At a street corner stood a curious altar – a Christian cross flanked by Buddhist images.
 Passersby stopped to pray, lighting Buddhist incense instead of Catholic candles.
 I knew of some Chinoys who went to both Catholic churches and Buddhist temples and saw no contradiction.
 This corner altar was a shrine to that Chinoy brand of religious pluralism.

 We dropped in a mom-and-pop grocery store named Xin Tai Xiang Shi Pin on Salazar Street that specialized in sweets.
-We tried their vegan hopia (round bite-size pastry, usually bean-filled).
+We tried their vegan hopia.
 Veggies never tasted this sweet.
-Rows of Chinese delicacies, such as hopia and mooncake, were delicately wrapped in colorful paper.
+Rows of Chinese delicacies, such as this and mooncake, were delicately wrapped in colorful paper.
 They were literally eye candies.
 I was rendered illiterate though – the goodies had been imported from Taiwan and labeled in Chinese characters.

-Being vegan, my Chinoy friend recommended the radish cake.
+Being vegan, my Chinoy colleague recommended the radish cake.
 I never imagined radish as cake material, but we could leave it to the Chinese to think of the unthinkable – and make it work.
 The cake was fried so it packed more crunch and, as any dim sum, dipped in the ubiquitous soy sauce.
-A friend wondered aloud before spearing a piece with his chopstick, “So does it taste like radish?”
+Another colleague wondered aloud before spearing a piece with his chopstick, “So does it taste like radish?”
 Another one bitched, “No, carrot.”
 Yet another chimed in, “No, potato!”
 We all had a good laugh.